New Guinea Impatiens Growth and Care Guide

 Overwintering

-In cold regions, bring potted plants indoors before frost.
-Place them in bright, indirect light and reduce watering to avoid root rot.
-Fertilizer should be withheld until active growth resumes in spring.
-Trim plants back slightly before bringing them indoors to make handling easier and encourage healthy regrowth.
-If kept in too little light indoors, supplemental grow lights may be necessary to maintain plant vigor.
+In colder climates, potted New Guinea Impatiens can be brought indoors before the first frost arrives.
+Place them in bright indirect light and reduce watering during Winter to avoid root rot problems while growth naturally slows down.
+I usually recommend trimming plants back slightly before bringing them indoors to make them easier to manage and encourage healthier regrowth later.
+If indoor lighting is too low, supplemental grow lights may be necessary to keep plants from becoming weak or stretched during Winter months.

 Common Pests